ontola/ori_api/README.md

+_This project is deprecated / no longer maintained.
+We limited the scope of OpenRaadsinformatie to document search and removed linked data retrievability.
+See [Open Raadsinformatie](https://github.com/openstate/open-raadsinformatie/) for that project._

 # ORI API

 Serves the REST Linked Data API for [Open Raadsinformatie](https://github.com/openstate/open-raadsinformatie/), available at `http://id.openraadsinformatie.nl`.
 There are other APIs available for this dataset as well ([docs](https://docs.openraadsinformatie.nl)).